 Recipe Notes & Variations

-- You could glaze these vegan black bean brownies with a chocolate frosting, like the one I used for these healthy brownies.
+- You could glaze these vegan black bean brownies with a chocolate frosting, like the one I used for these healthy brownies, or make my vegan Nutella recipe.

 - For extra flavor, add a swirl of nut butter through the top of the batter before baking or caramel sauce, like the one I use for these Caramel Stuffed Pancakes.